 Our Mission – Job Creation

-SEDC actively pursues economic development by assisting new or expanding business, industry and housing in Sturgis and Meade County.
+SEDC actively pursues economic development by assisting expanding or new business, industry and housing in Sturgis and Meade County.
 SEDC is the only local organization with this full time focus.

 In 1973, local businessmen formed the Sturgis Industrial Expansion Corp.
 (SIEC) as a private non-profit corporation to secure federal funds to create an industrial park.
 Today, the 45-acre Sturgis Industrial Park is home to 25 businesses and over 200 employees.

 In 2007, SIEC realized the need to expand its industrial real estate focus and formally changed its name to Sturgis Economic Development Corp (SEDC).
 SEDC also targets residential and commercial development to focus on quality of place and additional revenue generation.

 SEDC employs a full time President and is governed by a 12-member volunteer Board of Directors.
-SEDC is self-funded through property proceeds and revolving loan interest, as well as, the City of Sturgis, Sturgis Municipal Utility Board, Meade County, Investors and grants.
+SEDC is funded through property sales and leases, revolving loan interest, as well as the City of Sturgis, Sturgis Municipal Utility Board, Meade County, Investors and grants.

 How We Do It

 SEDC markets the assets of Sturgis and Meade County to businesses looking to expand, relocate, or start-up.
 Prospects are developed through targeted strategies of direct sales, trade shows, website, networking and coordination with State and other development partners.
 SEDC is the “go-to” organization in Sturgis and Meade County for economic development initiatives.